Donald E. Westlake was born 12 July 1933, and died 31 December 2008.

 - The many magazines, ranging from pulp to slick, that used to serve as both farm teams for writers and lures to readers, with hundreds of short stories every month, don’t exist.
 Most of the doors for new people have been sealed.

-Westlake was an American writer.
+Donald E. Westlake was an American writer.
 He wrote more than a hundred novels and non-fiction books.
-He specialized in crime fiction, especially comic capers.
+He specialised in crime fiction, especially comic capers.
 In 1993, the Mystery Writers of America named Westlake a Grand Master, the highest honour bestowed by the society.
+His won three Edgar Awards: the 1968 Best Novel award for God Save the Mark; the 1990 Best Short Story award for “Too Many Crooks“; and the 1991 Best Motion Picture Screenplay award for The Grifters.